Happie24/Astronomy/README.md

 ### 3. **User Influencers Analysis**

-**Case:**
-Dijkstra's Algorithm: In Twitter's network infrastructure, the Dijkstra's algorithm can be used for locating influential users with a strong hold on network of followers that also aligns with the target audience.
+**Dijkstra's Algorithm:** In Twitter's network infrastructure, the Dijkstra's algorithm can be used for locating influential users with a strong hold on network of followers that also aligns with the target audience.
 Understanding the connections, we can use shortest path to reach these influential users.

 **Challenges:** Solving the problem of reaching a user with shortest path.